Free Things to Do in Managua

 Get outside and explore without spending a dime.

-Loma de Tiscapa Sunrise Hike Free
+Laguna de Tiscapa Trail Free

 Budget-Friendly Extras